HydroshieldMKII/Sinatra-SSM/README.md

 - Returns: The value associated with the provided key in the session.

 ### `whoami`
 - Description: Retrieves the user object from the users file based on the session key.
+STRICT must be set to true.
 - Returns: The user object corresponding to the `SESSION_KEY`.

-### `protected!(request = nil, key = SESSION_KEY)`
-- Description: Return the authentication status of the user.
-Also can specify a key to check in the session.
-- Parameters:
-  - `request`: The request object containing authentication credentials.
-  - `key`: The key to check in the session (defaults to `SESSION_KEY`).